When you are doing tax returns or filing jointly with a deceased person, it can be confusing and the IRS just guides you to some random publications.

 4) If no personal representative has been appointed and if there is no surviving spouse, the person in charge of the decedent’s property must file and sign the return as “personal representative.”

-If you have back due tax debt issues and need help, give us a call at (888) 515-4TAX and have a free, no obligation consultation with one of our experienced tax attorneys.
+If you have back due tax debt issues and need help, visit our tax resolution application or call us at (888) 515-4829 and have a free, no-obligation consultation with one of our experienced tax attorneys.